Kron4ek/Conty/README.md

 If `$XDG_DATA_HOME/applications/Conty` already exists, `conty.sh -d` will instead delete the folder.
 If you have modified any .desktop files inside that folder, it is recommended for you to move or back it up to a different folder.

-## How to update
+### How to update

-There are three main ways to update Conty and get the latest packages, use whichever works best for you.
+There are a few ways to update Conty and get the latest packages, use whichever works best for you.

 * First of all, you can simply download latest release from the [releases page](https://github.com/Kron4ek/Conty/releases), i usually upload a new release about every month.
 * You can use the self-update feature (`./conty.sh -u`) integrated into Conty, it will update all integrated packages and will rebuild the squashfs/dwarfs image.
 Read the internal help for more information about it.
 * You can manually create a Conty executable with latest packages inside, read the "**How to create your own Conty executables**" section below.
-* You can clone the repository and [use GitHub Actions](#automated-github-actions) to get new Conty file according your specifications, every week (see below).
+* You can clone the repository and [use GitHub Actions](#automated-github-actions) to get new Conty file according your specifications, every week (see Automated section below).

-# How to create your own Conty executables
+## How to create your own Conty executables

-## Manual
+### Manual

 1. Obtain Arch Linux boostrap by using `create-arch-bootstrap.sh`.
 Before running it, you can edit the script if you want , for example, to include a different set of packages inside the container, or to include additional locales.
 Make sure you have enough free disk space, i recommend at least 10 GB of free space.
 Root rights are required for this step.